Daniel-Krueger/daniel-krueger.github.io/_posts/2023-10-16-grid-for-form-tables.md

 **Info:**
 My original approach was to move the required indicator.
 The result wasn't to my liking.
 Nevertheless, I added it to this post in case someone else can use it as a starting point.

+{: .notice--info}
+**Info:**
+Data tables and item list share the same classes.
+Therefore, both will be subject to these rules.
+It may be possible to differentiate these, but I haven't looked into it.

 # Implementation
 ## Explanation